VisTrails/VisTrails/doc/usersguide/controlflow.rst

 of inputs.

-In order to use the ``Map`` module, a ``ListOfElements`` type representing a list of data structure is also provided.
+In order to use the ``Map`` module, a ``ListOfElements`` type representing a list of data structures is also provided.
 Two additional modules help users combine elements of lists: ``Dot`` combines the elements of two lists like the dot product (the first element of the first list is combined with the first of the second one, the second element of the first